aregsar/aregsarblog/blog/how-to-setup-a-github-pages-blog-with-markdown.md

 Since I chose the cayman theme, the theme repo that Jekyll uses by default for this site is at https://github.com/pages-themes/cayman

-### Overriding the default Jekyll layout to get rid of the github repo default layout boilerplate
+### Overriding the default Jekyll layout

 the default layout for our cayman theme is at: https://github.com/pages-themes/cayman/blob/master/_layouts/default.html

+To get rid of the github repo default layout boilerplate I had to override the layout.

-to override the layout I created a file _layouts/default.html at the root of the repo
+So I created a file _layouts/default.html at the root of the repo

 ```bash
 mkdir _layouts && cd _layouts